samme90s/samme90s/server-setup.md

 1. Click on `hosts` top left corner.
 2. Create a new site and select protocol `SFTP - SSH File Transfer Protocol`
-3. Enter the IPv4 adress of the server.
+3. Enter the IPv4 address of the server.
 4. Change `Logon Type` to interactive and change `User` to `ubuntu`.
    - If interactive does not work then change `Logon Type` to `Key file` and locate the SSH file on your local computer.